 If the insured disputes our right to rescind coverage, we generally engage in discussions in an attempt to settle the dispute.
 As part of those discussions, we may voluntarily suspend rescissions we believe may be part of a settlement.
-In 2011, Freddie Mac advised its servicers that they must obtain its prior approval for rescission settlements, Fannie Mae advised its servicers that they are prohibited from entering into such settlements and Fannie Mae notified us that we must obtain its prior approval to enter into certain settlements.
-Since those announcements, the GSEs have consented to our settlement agreements with two customers, one of which is Countrywide, as discussed below, and have rejected other settlement agreements.
+Certain settlements require GSE approval.
+The GSEs have consented to our settlement agreements with two customers, one of which is Countrywide, as discussed below, and have rejected other settlement agreements.
 We have reached and implemented settlement agreements that do not require GSE approval, but they have not been material in the aggregate.